dimtion/blink-cmp-tmux/README.md

           name = "tmux",
           -- default options
           opts = {
-            all_panes = false,
+            -- suggest completions from all tmux panes all_panes = false,
+            -- suggest completions from current tmux session panes only session_panes = false,
             capture_history = false,
             -- only suggest completions from `tmux` if the `trigger_chars` are -- used